bangaloresolutionshub/essbase/Lab13/LabGuide13.md

 Above is the basic topology of Essbase19c architecture on Oracle Cloud Infrastructure.

-* Essbase19c VM resides in the Application subnet as shown in the above figure which is configured automatically with Block Volumes – Configuration Volume & Data Volume.
+* Essbase19c VM resides in the Application subnet as shown in the above figure which is configured automatically with Block Volumes – Configuration Volume and Data Volume.
 * The connections to this application subnet are dependent on the Security List rules associated with the Application subnet and in this topology we will have ingress rules on    the application subnet for SSH Connectivity and for HTTPS - Web UI connectivity to the Essbase19c VM via the Internet Gateway.
-* SSH connectivity is first required during the procurement process for the Resource Manager to configure & install the Essbase19c in the compute instance automatically with no manual work from our end and secondly after the procurement SSH connectivity enables the users to login to the backend Essbase19c instance and for corresponding access.
+* SSH connectivity is first required during the procurement process for the Resource Manager to configure and install the Essbase19c in the compute instance automatically with no manual work from our end and secondly after the procurement SSH connectivity enables the users to login to the backend Essbase19c instance and for corresponding access.
-* The Essbase19c instance procured will manage its users using the IDCS of Oracle Cloud & metadata gets stored in the ATP-Autonomous Database.
+* The Essbase19c instance procured will manage its users using the IDCS of Oracle Cloud and metadata gets stored in the ATP-Autonomous Database.
-* Essbase backups gets stored in the Object storage of the OCI & the connectivity to this is established by the service gateway.
+* Essbase backups gets stored in the Object storage of the OCI and the connectivity to this is established by the service gateway.

 ## Part 2 - Deployment of Essbase 19c - Prerequisites